Dark patterns collection

 Self hosted apps

 • Miniflux minimalist and opinionated feed reader.
+It's a pleasure to use.
+I share some recipes here.

 • Changedetection.io free open source website change detection, website watcher.
+I'm sharing tweaks here.

 • PrivateBin minimalist, open source online pastebin where the server has zero knowledge of pasted data.

-• Invoice Ninja Invoices, Expenses and Tasks built with Laravel, Flutter and React
+• Invoice Ninja Invoices, Expenses and Tasks built with Laravel, Flutter and React.

 • Gitea a self-hosted Git hosting service that offers code hosting, code review, team collaboration, package management and CI/CD features.
 It is compatible with GitHub Actions, Docker, various databases and tools, and supports multiple languages and architectures.
+I'm using Gitea Actions which I run on another VPS at Hetzner.

 • Shaarli personal, minimalist, super-fast, database free, bookmarking service.
 Useful for sharing links or keep them safe and private.